Open Source News

 The PCG has called on the Paymaster General to the Treasury to come clean about the financial burden to the taxpayer of the current policies regarding IR35 investigations.
 As a business offering contractual services in the United Kingdom, and a member of the PCG, Openstrike is in full support of this action and awaits the government's response with interest.

-The full announcement is available on the PCG web site.
+The full announcement was available on the PCG web site until 2014.

 Massachusetts says no to closed standards